c-straub/c-straub.github.io/_news/goodbyereuth.md

 related_posts: false
 ---

-After almost 10 wonderful years, I will be leaving the University of Bayreuth in August 2024.
+After 10 wonderful years, I will be leaving the University of Bayreuth in August 2024.